Frequently Asked Questions (FAQs)

 Dr. Marla Lerner-Powers strongly encourages her patients to use stress-relief and self-healing methods on a daily basis, and notes that while she principally recommends a stress-relief tool called First-Aid Stress Tool (FAST), tapping is a method that one may find beneficial.
 When you use self-healing methods daily, that allows us to go right to the issues that require expert care—such as NIS—rather than having to first peel through layers of issues that may respond to self-management.

 No. While one could argue that everything—including pharmaceuticals—is energy, NeuroBlossom Methods are outside the scope of what is considered to be energy work.
 A very general distinction between energy and NeuroBlossom methods is that energy methods work with increasing or moving energies or qi, while NeuroBlossom methods actually rewire the circuits through which energy flows.
-Energy methods usually provide temporary benefits and require ongoing care or practices, while NeuroBlossom Methods effect lasting change.
+Energy methods usually provide temporary benefits and require ongoing care or practices, while NeuroBlossom Methods create lasting change.

 Dr. Marla Lerner-Powers is familiar with energy medicine approaches and knows practitioners and resources that she can recommend to those who are interested.
 She especially recommends medical qi gong or EFT to patients who want to expand their self-care repertoire.
 Energy medicine, while supportive, does not replace NeuroBlossom Methods.